ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

 # Magic Mirror!
-My project is the magic mirror which has a two-way plastic mirror with a monitor behind connected to a raspberry pie with the magic mirror software downloaded onto it, it will be in my bathroom and it has features like showing my calendar or the time, also at the bottom it displays news.
+My project is the magic mirror which has a two-way plastic mirror with a monitor behind connected to a Raspberry Pi with the magic mirror software downloaded onto it, it will be in my bathroom and it has features like showing my calendar or the time, also at the bottom it displays news.
 Some big hurdles I have encountered were mostly on the software side of things but the mirror I had was damaged when heat was applied to it whilst trying to fix some scratches so a new one was needed.
 But now a protective plastic will be put in front of it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|